by Eric Bright

 Religion can undo what took our species millions of years to develop.
 Religion can disable our moral senses.

-When a person does something wrong to someone else, they can immediately feel the negative effects of the wrongdoing had it done to them.
+When a person does something wrong to someone else, they can immediately feel the negative effects of the wrongdoing had it be done to themselves.
 That happens through the mental simulation of the trajectory of the events that could directly or indirectly affect others.
 This mechanism is broken in the body of psychopaths.
 That is why they cannot ‘feel’ the pain of their victims.
 It is all the same to them to tear a piece of paper or tear out the eyes of a two years old baby.
 These two do not ‘feel’ any different to them.
 The part of the body that is responsible for the orchestration that generates feelings or sympathy and other emotions either does not work at all or is broken at some level.

 Religion does the same thing to a body via conceptual paralysis of the generation of the same feelings, and their future processes.
 Not only religion allows an infected mind to get around their human feeling and therefore behave morally, but also it encourages the bypass in many cases.
 An infected mind would perceive the clear possibility of forgiveness no matter what the consequences of their actions might be, and hence behaves a lot more uninhibited and unrestricted than they would have done had they not been under the influence of the infection.

-A religion-infected body sees itself to dodge the bullet.
+A religion-infected body sees itself capable of dodge the mental bullet.
 It can imagine itself doing wrong, then repent, or buy forgiveness through available means.
-One this perspective is introduced to a weak mind, and once it took root in it, the beholder of the religious belief can virtually do anything.
-The reason is because anything that is done, no matter how terrible the consequences might be, can be forgiven through the right kind of religious contributions.
+Once this perspective is introduced to a weak mind, and once it took root in it, the beholder of the religious belief can virtually do anything.
+The reason is that anything that is done, no matter how terrible the consequences might be, can be forgiven through the right kind of religious contributions.
 There won’t be any perceived, long-term consequences to one’s act once they start to believe that even if it hurts a bit, it can be fixed, the “sins” can be confessed, the forgiveness can be asked for, and through a suitable offering to the divine, the moral issues can be “dealt with” and the conscience can be cleansed.

 The most horrible crimes against humanity can very easily manifest and be excused through this mental manoeuvre.